SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

         content:
           -
             type: text
-            text: 'Join us for a discussion with Katie Barnes, feature writer as ESPN, Chris Mosier, Olympic athlete and founder of TransAthlete.com, and Naomi Goldberg, deputy director and LGBTQ program director at the Movement Advancement Project. '
+            text: 'Join us for a discussion with Katie Barnes, feature writer at ESPN; Chris Mosier, Olympic athlete and founder of TransAthlete.com; and Naomi Goldberg, deputy director and LGBTQ program director at the Movement Advancement Project. '
           -
             type: text
             marks: